galasa-dev/galasa.dev/src/markdown-pages/docs/getting-started/simbank-IVT.md

 ### The `SimBankIVT` test class
 The class is first annotated with `@Test` - not a Galasa-specific structure - it provides a general hint to many types of Java tooling (for example, Maven or JUnit) that a method or class is a test (for scoping purposes).

-Next at the beginning of the test class proper, four Galasa managers are declared via annotations, together with four corresponding public interfaces - `@ZosImage`, `@Zos3270Terminal` and so on.
+Next at the beginning of the test class proper, four Galasa Managers are declared via annotations, together with four corresponding public interfaces - `@ZosImage`, `@Zos3270Terminal` and so on.

 ```
 @Test